SherineAwad/magnifier/README.md

 Magnifier takes sam file(s) as input.
 Update config files for different with you samples names and other parameters.

+### Run rule by rule
+   snakemake -jn rulename

+where n is the number of cores and rulename is the rule you like to use like GCBias or Coverage Histogram or other rules.

+### Run all investigation rules
     snakemake -jn

 where n is the number of cores for example for 10 cores use: